InternalDeveloperPlatform/public-site/content/learn/what-is-an-internal-developer-platform.md

 # What is an Internal Developer Platform (IDP)?

-_An Internal Developer Platform (IDP) is a layer on top of the tech and tooling an engineering team has in place already.
-It helps Ops teams structure their setup and enable developer self-service._
+_An Internal Developer Platform (IDP) is built by a platform team to build golden paths and enable developer self-service.
+An IDP consists of many different techs and tools, glued together in a way that lowers cognitive load on developers without abstracting away context and underlying technologies.
+Following best practices, platform teams treat their platform as a product and build it based on user research, maintain and continuously improve it._

 {{< hint info >}}
 TLDR; Internal Developer Platforms (IDPs) are configured by Ops teams and used by developers.
 Ops teams specify what resources start up with what environment or at what request.
 They also set base-line templates for application configurations and govern permissions.
 This helps them to automate recurring tasks such as spinning up environments and resources and makes their setup easier to maintain by enforcing standards.
 Developer teams gain autonomy by changing configurations, deploying, spinning up fully provisioned environments, and rollback.
 IDPs can be built or bought.
 {{< /hint >}}

-### How Internal Developer Platforms are used by Ops, DevOps, or Platform teams
+### How Internal Developer Platforms are used by Platform, Ops or DevOps teams

-The Ops team primarily runs and configures the IDP.
-Teams running IDPs concentrate on infrastructure, service level agreements, and workflow-optimization and configure the IDP to abstract away any recurring or repetitive tasks, such as spinning up resources or environments for developers.
-The Ops team also sets baseline templates for configuration and avoids unstructured scripting to prevent excessive maintenance time.
-See below for all building blocks that Ops usually operates.
+The platform team primarily builds, runs, configures and maintains the IDP.
+Teams building and running IDPs concentrate on standardization by design, infrastructure, service level agreements, workflow-optimization and configure the IDP to automate recurring or repetitive tasks, such as spinning up resources or environments for developers.
+The platform team also sets the baseline for dynamic configuration management  to avoid unstructured scripting which would lead to excessive maintenance time.
+See below for all building blocks that the platform team usually operates.

 ### How Internal Developer Platforms are used by application developers